2better/CMS/src/main/webapp/WEB-INF/static/manage/assets/fancybox/README.txt

 ### API

 Also available are event driven callback methods.
 The `this` keyword refers to the current or upcoming object (depends on callback method).
-Here is how you can change title:
+Here is how you can change name:

     $(".fancybox").fancybox({
         beforeLoad : function() {
-            this.title = 'Image ' + (this.index + 1) + ' of ' + this.group.length + (this.title ? ' - ' + this.title : '');
+            this.name = 'Image ' + (this.index + 1) + ' of ' + this.group.length + (this.name ? ' - ' + this.name : '');

             /*
-                "this.element" refers to current element, so you can, for example, use the "alt" attribute of the image to store the title: this.title = $(this.element).find('img').attr('alt');
+                "this.element" refers to current element, so you can, for example, use the "alt" attribute of the image to store the name: this.name = $(this.element).find('img').attr('alt');
             */
         }
     });